preply/dj_anonymizer/docs/usage.rst

     Register models which should be cleaned

    * `models` - list of tuples `(model, cls_anonym)`, where `model` is a model class and `cls_anonym` - anonymization class, inherited form `AnonymBase` with specified queryset for deletion or just `AnonymBase`.

+   If `AnonymBase` class have `truncate=True`, parameter table will be truncated instead of performing an SQL delete query.

 .. function:: register_skip(models)